Independent reading program

 Read in order to live! ~ Gustave Flaubert

-To encourage and celebrate the reading great books, SLO Classical Academy’s students, parents, staff and faculty now have the opportunity to participate in a new reading program.
+To encourage and celebrate the reading of great books, SLO Classical Academy’s students, parents, staff and faculty now have the opportunity to participate in a new reading program.
 This year, we would like to see 750 books read independently across our student body and 750 books across our adult body - beyond our assigned books (*see note below for HS exception).
 HMM...which group will read the most?
 We will display our combined efforts on our new reading tree in the Lewis Library throughout the year.
 Here’s how it will work:

 Each level, as listed below, will work together to reach a goal of 150 books per level.